BrianBock/ENPM661-Project3-Phase-4/README.md

     os

-## Instructions for Running the Program
+## Instructions for Running the Program - Phase 3

 To run the program, clone this repository to a directory you have write access to.
-Open a new terminal window and navigate to the repository directory.
+Open a new terminal window and navigate to the Phase 3 directory.
 Type `python main.py`, if you have additional older versions of python installed you may need to run `python3` instead.

 The program will prompt you for a coordinate system.
 You have 3 choices - image coordinates have the origin at the top left, with positive y in the downward direction, and positive x in the rightward direction.
 Cartesian coordinates have the origin in the bottom left, with positive y in the upward direction, and positive x in the rightward direction.
 Gazebo coordinates have the origin at the center, with positive y in the upward direction, and positive x in the rightward direction.
 Regardless of your coordinate system choice, the output visualizaion will be shown in Cartesian coordinates.